plathanus-tech/django_boilerplate/README.md

       `127.0.0.1 dev.boilerplate.com`

     - DJANGO_SECRET_KEY: For development this can be any value, changing this value after having users registered will break their passwords.
-    - DJANGO_SETTINGS_MODULE: Where django will look for the settings.
-For production swap to `app.settings.prod`
     - DJANGO_DEBUG: When set to True (1) will display Tracebacks and will add a debug toolbar in the site.
     - SQL_HOST: Leaving this value to `localhost` allows you to externally access the database while the docker-compose services are running.